8 Symptoms Of Cyclothymic Disorder And When To Seek Help

-According to the National Institute of Mental Health, approximately 2.6% of the adult population in the United States has bipolar disorder.
-There are different types of bipolar disorder, including cyclothymic disorder, which may affect an even smaller percentage of individuals.
-As a result, it can be easy to live with cyclothymic disorder and be unaware of its impacts or potential consequences.
-Understanding what cyclothymic disorder is and identifying its symptoms may help you determine if it is necessary to seek help.
+According to the National Institute of Mental Health, approximately 2.6% of the adult population in the United States has bipolar disorder, and an even smaller percentage of individuals are diagnosed with cyclothymic disorder.
+As a result, it is possible to live with cyclothymic disorder and be unaware of its impacts or potential consequences.
+Understanding what cyclothymic disorder is and identifying its symptoms may help you determine if it is to your benefit to seek help.

 Bipolar disorder is a mental health disorder characterized by extreme mood swings that range from mania to depression.
-While most people can experience changes in mood that are temporary and that do not affect daily life, people with bipolar disorder experience more dramatic changes.
+While most people can experience emotional ups and downs that are temporary and that do not affect daily life, people with bipolar disorder experience more dramatic changes.
 These changes, also called episodes, are typically classified as manic, hypomanic, or depressive episodes.

 Manic stages are generally characterized by periods of being very energetic and talkative, appearing restless, and presenting with a period of euphoria.
 During this stage of bipolar disorder episodes, some people may participate in risky behavior, such as using alcohol or illicit substances, engaging in unprotected sex, and more.
 Disruptions in professional and personal relationships and roles are not uncommon during manic episodes.